Paran-oid/STM32_SD_Card_Manager/README.md

 # STM32 SD Card Manager

 STM32 SD Card Manager is a program written in C++ for turning an STM32L476RG into a bridge for writing data from a PC to an SD Card through UART.

 The commands are heavily inspired from the Linux CLI commands(cd, ls, echo, cat, ...)

+Communication of the SD card and STM32 is established through SPI.

 ## Examples